 Defend honesty in public education In dozens of states, conservatives have enacted or are attempting to enact legislation requiring public school teachers to lie or withhold the truth in history and social studies classes about racism, sexism and heterosexism.
 These attacks routinely fail to identify a single lesson that is inaccurate.
 The Honesty in Public Education Act prohibits local school systems from adopting rules that require teachers to lie to their students.
-Prohibit Native American mascots Thousands of K-12 schools still have team names, nicknames, mascots and logos that refer to Native Americans, such as Indians, Braves and Redskins.
-Some refer to specific tribes.
-It is long past time to end such stereotypes, symbols that degrade, mock and disrespect Native peoples.
-The Prohibition on American Indian Mascots Act bans the use of such names and images by grade schools within the jurisdiction.
+Provide eyeglasses to students who need them About 20 percent of schoolchildren need glasses but only about five to eight percent have them.
+The Vision for Education Act requires that K-12 students receive eyesight screening and, if needed, an eye examination and eyeglasses.
 Environment & Smart Growth OUR VALUES: Security, safety, health, protection, responsibility, quality of life OUR VISION: We have a responsibility to protect the quality of life, not just for ourselves, but for our children and grandchildren.
 To do that we need to both stop the degradation of our environment now and pursue policies that build a better future.
 These goals fit into three categories, laws that: (1) reduce the pollution of our air, water and land-including gases that accelerate climate change; (2) conserve energy and quickly develop clean and renewable sources of energy; and (3) pursue policies that build infrastructure to create environmentally friendly cities and towns for the future.
 Protect our air, water and soil Pollution is waste material that adversely affects air, water or soil and governments have tried to control it for hundreds of years.
 Our major federal anti-pollution laws-the Clean Air Act, Clean Water Act, and National Environmental Policy Act-were passed in the early 1970s.
 In recent years, states and localities have gone beyond federal regulations to address climate change, clean up emissions from power plants, require disclosure of the chemicals used in fracking or ban fracking outright, prohibit PFAS chemicals, discourage or ban the use of single-use plastic bags and foam food containers, and encourage recycling of paper, metals, glass, paint, motor oil, pharmaceuticals and electronics.
 Minority and lowincome communities bear a disproportionate share of the health risks caused by pollution and governments need to provide those communities environmental justice.
 Promote conservation and clean energy With climate change legislation largely blocked in Congress, states and municipalities have been leading the way to encourage energy conservation and promote clean energy.
 Conservation is accomplished by using more energy-efficient devices, improving insulation and design of government buildings (e.g., schools), and encouraging energy efficiency in both commercial buildings and private homes.
 Clean energy is promoted by using solar or wind power as much as possible on government and private properties, and by incentivizing local energy companies to employ or expand wind and solar power generation.
 Encourage smart growth Smart growth is an urban planning strategy that concentrates development in compact urban centers to avoid sprawl.
 Smart growth produces a more efficient use of resources while preserving more of the natural environment.
 Smart growth policies include: making communities pedestrian-friendly, building bicycle lanes and encouraging biking, developing mass transit and encouraging its use, supporting mixed-use development with affordable housing set-asides, and maintaining greenbelts and wildlife corridors.